ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 - Cleans the geo data in the PySpark DataFrame
 - Cleans the user data in the PySpark DataFrame

 The notebook [write_stream_data.ipynb](./databricks/write_stream_data.ipynb) was created in Databricks to read the data from the three streams.
-It then proceeds to clean the data and then write the data in Delta Tables.
+It then cleans the data and then writes the data in Delta Tables.
 This notebook uses the methods from the two previous scripts.

 ### Write the streaming data to Delta Tables